Arfin Rumey

-Arfin Rumey is a Bangladeshi singer, musician, composer, lyricist, music director and model.
+Arfin Rumey (born 23 September 1983) is a Bangladeshi singer, musician, composer, and model.
+He was awarded the 15th Meril-Prothom Alo Awards-Best Singer (2012) and the 16th Meril-Prothom Alo Awards-Best Singer (2013).

 Biography

 Arfin Rumey attended the Dhaka Government Muslim School.
-He completed his college study at Sharawardi College and then was admitted to Jagannath University, where he earned an honours degree in Finance and Banking.
+He completed his college study at Sharawardi College and then was admitted to Jagannath University, where he earned an honours degree in finance and banking.
 He also learned audio engineering.
 He was a cricketer and played as an allrounder in different clubs of Dhaka.

-He married Lamiya Islam Ananna; they have one son but they are divorced.
+He married Lamiya Islam Ananna; they have one son, but they are divorced.
 His second marriage is with Kamrun Nessa.
 His manager is his mother, Nasima Akter Rozi.